cuustard/uni/SCC.141.md

 Maintenance:

 - Not just about maintaining existing functionality.
-Can involve building new functionality.
+It can involve building new functionality.

 ### Models